 WELCOME TO NEVADA!

 The Silver State is proud to be a member of CoCoRaHS!
 From 13,145 ft high at Boundary Peak to only 479 ft at the Colorado River,and from Reno to Las Vegas, we're now able to measure how dry or wet the Silver State really is!
-Joining the network in 2007, Nevada was the westernmost state at the time to participate in CoCoRaHS in the continental U.S. Be a part of this volunteer weather watching group with your own 4-inch rain gauge--simply click Join CoCoRaHS on the menu, or contact one of the regional coordinators.
+Joining the network in 2007, Nevada was the westernmost state at the time to participate in CoCoRaHS in the continental U.S. Be a part of this volunteer weather watching group with your own 4-inch rain gauge--simply click Join CoCoRaHS on the menu, or contact one of the state coordinators.

 Your State Coordinators: